QTC-UMD/rydiqule/paper/rq_v2_paper.md

 Experimental support for Doppler-averaged models using an exact analytic solution has been added.
 This functionality is based on the theoretical work presented in [@nagib_exact_2025].
-That work derives the exact velocity dependence due to Doppler shifts for any system, and it effectively reduces the Doppler-averaging integration to two diagonalizations, avoiding velocity sampling, and enabling a general, analytic result.
+That work derives the exact velocity dependence due to Doppler shifts for any system, and it effectively reduces the Doppler-averaging integration in one-dimensional geometries to two diagonalizations, avoiding velocity sampling, and enabling a general, analytic result.
 Replacing RydIQule's approximate numeric integration with this exact method results in faster and significantly higher accuracy solutions.
 At present, only 1-dimensional Doppler averages are supported, with extensions to higher dimensions planned for the next minor release.